LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

     yarn
 ```

 The `watcher-ts` image is used for the proxy server.
-This proxy server is configurable; by default it re-directs requests back to Uniswap.
+By default it re-directs requests back to Uniswap.
+This does mean that the Uniswap front end on Urbit requires api.uniswap.org to be up and running.
+The configuration also takes an optional Infura API Key, which would be required for power users or increased traffic using the application.

 ### Create Deployment